How to Survive Marine Corps Basic Training

 Forming is the period when recruits are taken to their training companies and meet their drill instructors for the first time.
-During this period, recruits learn the basics: how to march, how to wear their uniform, how to secure their weapon, etc. This period allows recruits to adjust to the recruit training way of life before the first actual training day.
+During this period, recruits learn the basics: how to march, how to wear their uniforms, and how to secure their weapons.
+This period allows recruits to adjust to the recruit training way of life before the first actual training day.

 Drill instructors are not supposed to use profanity, nor are they allowed to physically touch a recruit (other than for safety reasons, such as on the weapon range).
 So, how do they maintain discipline?
 In the other services, it may be push-ups, or possibly some running.
 In the Marine Corps, you get "quarter-decked."